 For questions about AMOC to ADs please visit the dedicated FAQ section.

 Formerly named Safety Information Notices.
 SIBs are for information only; they do not contain mandatory instructions.

 Non-EU Member State Airworthiness Directives

-For products, parts and appliances, for which the Agency only exercises the design responsibilities of the State of registry, its policy is to endorse automatically the airworthiness directives issued by the State of design, except if it itself issues a different airworthiness directive before the date of effectivity of the State of design airworthiness directive (ED Decision 02/2003).
+For products, parts and appliances, for which the Agency only exercises the design responsibilities of the State of Registry, its policy is to endorse automatically the airworthiness directives issued by the State of Design, except if it itself issues a different airworthiness directive or a decision to not adopt the airworthiness directive (Executive Director Decision 2019/018/ED.

 - Argentina Administración Nacional de Aviación (ANAC)

 - Australia Civil Aviation Safety Authority (CASA Airworthiness Directives)

 - Brazil Agencia Nacional de Aviacao Civil (ANAC)